Old Hurst

 Old Hurst is a village and civil parish in Cambridgeshire, England, approximately 5 mi north-east of Huntingdon.
-It is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.The small Parish Church of St Peter's dates from the 13th century and is a Grade II* listed building.
+It is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
+The small Parish Church of St Peter's dates from the 13th century and is a Grade II* listed building.

 At one time, at the most prominent point along the road between Old Hurst and St Ives, there could be found a low chair-shaped hunk of stone called the Hursting Stone, or the Abbot's Chair.
 This glacial relic served many functions throughout the centuries, having been sculpted into a curious chair-shaped mass: folklore has it that it in the Middle Ages it formed the base of a plinth that held an almighty stone cross upright.
 Here, sentences were passed in open-air trials.
 Later it earned the name 'Abbot's Chair' from the belief that monks would sit in it and rest while travelling.
 This antiquity now rests against a wall just outside the Norris Museum in St Ives and, according to the writer Daniel Codd, there is a belief that it is haunted.
 There is also a belief that if the stone should ever sink beneath the earth then the streets of Bluntisham would run red with blood.

+Hurstingstone was a hundred of Huntingdonshire.